Robotic surgery: Thoracic

 Robotic surgery has become more widespread in thoracic surgery for mediastinal pathologies, pulmonary pathologies, and, more recently, complex esophageal surgery.

 The da Vinci Xi system is used for lung and mediastinal mass resection.
 This minimally invasive approach is a comparable alternative to video-assisted thoracoscopic surgery (VATS) and the standard open thoracic surgery.
 Although VATS is the less expensive option, the robotic-assisted approach offers benefits such as 3D visualizations with seven degrees of freedom and improved dexterity while having equivalent perioperative outcomes.

-Plastic and Reconstructive Surgery

-Robotic technology has recently been applied to plastic and reconstructive microsurgery, particularly in complex procedures involving small vessels and nerves.
-Dedicated systems such as MUSA enable surgeons to perform supermicrosurgical tasks, such as suturing vessels under 1 mm in diameter, with enhanced precision and tremor filtration.
-Early clinical studies, including free flap and nerve repair cases, have demonstrated feasibility and promising outcomes, particularly in lymphatic surgery for lymphedema patients.

 ENT

 The first successful robot-assisted cochlear implantation in a person was performed in Bern, Switzerland, in 2017.
 Surgical robots have been developed for use at various stages of cochlear implantation, including drilling through the mastoid bone, accessing the inner ear, and inserting the electrode into the cochlea.

 Advantages of robot-assisted cochlear implantation include improved accuracy, resulting in fewer mistakes during electrode insertion and better hearing outcomes for patients.
 The surgeon uses image-guided surgical planning to program the robot based on the patient's individual anatomy.
 This helps the implant team to predict where the contacts of the electrode array will be located within the cochlea, which can assist with audio processor fitting post-surgery.
 The surgical robots also allow surgeons to reach the inner ear in a minimally invasive way.

 Challenges that still need to be addressed include safety, time, efficiency, and cost.

 Surgical robots have also been shown to be useful for electrode insertion with pediatric patients.